John Ginty: Biography

-In 2013, Ginty was called upon again by Jim Scott to play on a record by the Court Yard Hounds called “Amelita”.
+In 2013, Ginty was called upon again by Jim Scott to play on a record by the Court Yard Hounds called Amelita.
 He then joined the Dixie Chicks touring band, playing keyboards on their “Long Time Gone Tour”.

-On June 11, 2014, John Ginty entered the Showplace Studios to record Bad News Travels Live DVD.
+On June 11, 2014, John Ginty entered the Showplace Studios to record the Bad News Travels Live DVD.
 Ginty recreated music from his Bad News Travels CD.
 Guesting were Albert Castiglia, Todd Wolfe, Cris Jacobs, Jimmy Bennett and Alexis P. Suter.

 In November 2019, Ginty joined the newly formed Allman Betts Band.